Cysharp/UniTask/README.md

 }
 ```

-This is an optional choice and is not always recommended; `UniTaskSynchronizationContext` is less performance than `async UniTask` and is not a complete UniTask replacement.
+This is an optional choice and is not always recommended; `UniTaskSynchronizationContext` is less performant than `async UniTask` and is not a complete UniTask replacement.
 It also does not guarantee full behavioral compatibility with the `UnitySynchronizationContext`.

 API References
 ---
-UniTask's API References is hosted at [cysharp.github.io/UniTask](https://cysharp.github.io/UniTask/api/Cysharp.Threading.Tasks.html) by [DocFX](https://dotnet.github.io/docfx/) and [Cysharp/DocfXTemplate](https://github.com/Cysharp/DocfxTemplate).
+UniTask's API References are hosted at [cysharp.github.io/UniTask](https://cysharp.github.io/UniTask/api/Cysharp.Threading.Tasks.html) by [DocFX](https://dotnet.github.io/docfx/) and [Cysharp/DocfXTemplate](https://github.com/Cysharp/DocfxTemplate).

-For example, UniTask's factory methods can see at [UniTask#methods](https://cysharp.github.io/UniTask/api/Cysharp.Threading.Tasks.UniTask.html#methods-1).
-UniTaskAsyncEnumerable's factory/extension methods can see at [UniTaskAsyncEnumerable#methods](https://cysharp.github.io/UniTask/api/Cysharp.Threading.Tasks.Linq.UniTaskAsyncEnumerable.html#methods-1).
+For example, UniTask's factory methods can be seen at [UniTask#methods](https://cysharp.github.io/UniTask/api/Cysharp.Threading.Tasks.UniTask.html#methods-1).
+UniTaskAsyncEnumerable's factory/extension methods can be seen at [UniTaskAsyncEnumerable#methods](https://cysharp.github.io/UniTask/api/Cysharp.Threading.Tasks.Linq.UniTaskAsyncEnumerable.html#methods-1).

 UPM Package
 ---
 ### Install via git URL

-After Unity 2019.3.4f1, Unity 2020.1a21, that support path query parameter of git package.
+Requires a version of unity that supports path query parameter for git packages (Unity >= 2019.3.4f1, Unity >= 2020.1a21).
 You can add `https://github.com/Cysharp/UniTask.git?path=src/UniTask/Assets/Plugins/UniTask` to Package Manager

 ![image](https://user-images.githubusercontent.com/46207/79450714-3aadd100-8020-11ea-8aae-b8d87fc4d7be.png)